exclaimgames/exclaimgames.github.io/index.md

     btn_label: "Go ›"
 ---

-We're card game designers with a bucketful of ideas.
+We're card game designers with a conveyor belt of great ideas.

 You run a successful channel, show, blog or social profile.